 -You can take annual Depreciation of the asset to offset rental income, on your tax return.
 Though you have to recapture that depreciation at the sale.
 Still very valuable though.

 -You can take a total 25K Allowable Loss on your RE assets while carrying over the rest, without selling the asset.

 -You can take a max 3K Allowable Loss from stock sales, and carry over the rest.
 You can only buy back into the asset 30 days later, without it being a wash sale.

 -RE offers a possible Cash Flow stream.
 I say “possible” because unforeseen expenses and turnover can often wipe out a year's worth of cash flow on a property with leverage.

 -Possible cash flow streams are available if your stocks pay higher Dividends.
 If you go with a high dividend stock, this may actually be more reliable than RE cash flow.

 Is Turnkey Real Estate Investing Right for Me?

-Overall, turnkey real estate investing has produced (mostly) market beating returns for me.
+Overall, turnkey real estate investing has produced (mostly) market-beating returns for me.
 Even with some missteps and bad management companies along the way.
-On the other hand, I have always had more financial reward when I bought and renovated the investment property myself.
+On the other hand, I have always had more financial rewards when I bought and renovated the investment property myself.

 The 5 Critical Components of Real Estate Investing Returns